Lowest Mortgage Rate in Canada. Starting from 2.49%

 If a guarantor dies?
 The guarantor's estate may be held responsible for payments if the primary borrower defaults.

-Like a guarantor, a financially-strong co-signer also helps the primary applicant(s) qualify for a mortgage if they don't have the income or credit standing on their own.
+Like a guarantor, a financially strong co-signer also helps the primary applicant(s) qualify for a mortgage if they don't have the income or credit standing on their own.
 A co-signer also typically resides in the home (but not always, depending on lender requirements).

-Typically formed as a Joint Tenant agreement, the liability for the mortgage then transfers to the remaining co-owners, who assume equal responsibility (unless otherwise specified in the original mortgage agreement).
+If a co-signer dies?
+Typically formed under a Joint Tenant agreement, the mortgage liability then transfers to the remaining co-owners, who assume equal responsibility (unless otherwise specified in the original mortgage agreement).
 They may need to re-qualify with the lender.

 Does a co-signer already have a CMHC-insured property?
 CMHC doesn't allow co-signing for another CMHC-insured mortgage.
 (Mortgage default insurance is required when buying a home with less than a 20% down payment.)
 Two other insurer options available in Canada (Sagen and Canada Guaranty) may allow co-signing.